 - Tiki Cat Born Carnivore Low-Carb Dry Cat Food

 - Dr. Tim’s Premium All Natural Dry Cat Food

 What is feline diabetes?

 Diabetes mellitus is a very common disease found mainly in older and obese cat.
 The cause of feline diabetes is virtually similar to diabetes in humans.
-Diabetes is a disorder in which blood glucose or glucose is not utilized correctly and regulated inside the body.
+Diabetes is a disorder in which blood glucose is not utilized correctly and regulated inside the body.
 During digestion, glucose enters the bloodstream, and the cat’s body then releases insulin to control blood glucose levels.